-The Coroner's office must inquire into the circumstances of sudden, unexplained, violent and unnatural deaths.
-This may require a post-mortem examination sometimes followed by an inquest.
-The Coroner's inquiry is concerned with establishing whether or not death was due to natural or unnatural causes.
-If a death is due to unnatural causes, for example in a road traffic accident, accident at work or by drowning, then an inquest must be held by law.
+The Coroner's office must inquire into the circumstances of sudden, unexplained, and unnatural deaths.
+This inquiry may require a post-mortem examination or an inquest into the medical history of the decedent.
+The Coroner's inquiry is concerned with establishing whether the death was due to natural or unnatural causes.
+If the death is due to natural causes, the decedent's primary care physican may certify the death.
+If a death is due to unnatural causes (for example a violent death, a road traffic accident, an accident at work, by drowning, etc.) then an inquiry must be completed per the California Government Code.

 Hours of Operation:

-The Pathology Division releases decedents from 12:30 PM to 3:00 PM Monday through Friday.
-Please call the Pathology Division if other arrangements are required.
+The Pathology Division releases decedents from 12:30 p.m. to 3:00 p.m. on most days throughout the year.
+Please contact the Coroner's Office to confirm release hours, or if other arrangements are required.

 Autopsies are available for deaths which are not within the Coroner’s jurisdiction.
-These autopsies are done by written request of the legal next of kin, and the requestor pays customary charges for the autopsy.
-(California Government Code Section 27520)
+These autopsies are performed after written request from the legal next of kin has been received, and the requestor pays customary charges for the autopsy (California Government Code Section 27520).

-For the fiscal year 2014-2015, the charge for a complete autopsy is $3,675.00.
-Depending on the circumstances, there may be additional charges.
-The cost of examination, if applicable, is also paid by the legal next of kin.
+As of the fiscal year 2014-2015, the charge for a complete autopsy is $3,675.00.
+Depending on the circumstances and testing required, there may be additional charges.
+The cost of examination and all addtional charges are paid by the legal next of kin.